pluralsight/guides/draft/ruby-ruby-on-rails/dual-authentication-using-devise-and-jwt/article.md

 he command takes the parameters and initializes a class instance with `email` and `password` attributes that are accessible within the class.
 The private method `user` uses the credentials to check if the user exists in the database using `User.find_by_email` .

-If the user is found, the method uses the built-in `authenticate` method (available by putting [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html) in the User model to check if the user's password is correct.
+If the user is found, the method uses the [Devise](https://github.com/plataformatec/devise) built-in `valid_password?` method provided by [Devise](https://github.com/plataformatec/devise) in the User model to check if the user's password is correct.
 If everything is true, the user will be returned.
 If not, the method will return `nil`.

 ### Checking user authorization
 The token creation is done, but there is no way to check if a token that's been appended to a request is valid.
 The command for authorization has to take the `headers` of the request and decode the token using the `decode` method in the `JsonWebToken` singleton.